[EDIT: 9/25/20 — Alphablocks and Numberblocks is now on Netflix!]

 Anytime I hear about a problem with YouTube Kids I can’t help but think that the problem could have been avoided.
 YouTube, for all the problems that it seems to have (and there are too many to walk through here), it has some quality content on it.
 Finding that content can be difficult and takes a keen eye to weed out the garbage.
 Using search, your best parental judgment and some common sense, you too can make YouTube Kids a safe place for them to go.

 First thing first: I’m not going to defend YouTube and their bizarre recommendation engine, the lack of moderation and their complete disregard for monitoring their platform.
 They need to do the work to make their platform a safer place for kids and families.
 How do they get there?
 Alphabet and YouTube need to fix their algorithms and recommendation engines.
 If I was running YouTube (not that I want to…), I would start by putting YouTube Kids on the web and on other platforms outside of mobile platforms.
-I would also start by having YouTube Kids first launch experience start with parents curating the contest by default.
+I would also start by having YouTube Kids first launch experience start with parents curating the content by default.
 Take recommendations and search out of the fold all together for YouTube Kids.
 Also, I would partner with content creators that are known as good actors, companies with long histories of quality content and promote educational content.
 This would allow vetted, high-quality content to have center stage.

 With that out of the way, here is how you set up YouTube Kids on iOS and Android so only curated content would be available.
 First you need to download the YouTube Kids app.
 The official YouTube app is not YouTube Kids.
 YouTube Kids is a completely separate application that looks and feels very different.
 You can get it for Android here and iOS here.